-China's population is has fallen for the first time in 60 years, with the national birth rate with a fertility rate as low as 1.17.
+China's population is reaching its peak now - it grew by just 1% between 2020 and 2021, with a fertility rate as low as 1.15.
 India's fertility rate in 2021 was 2.1 (replacement rate) and India surpasses China round about now.
 However, its population is also projected to drop before the end of the century.